top of page

 New Zealand is in the grips of a silent epidemic of Glandular Fever.
 Most cases go undiagnosed, usually brushed off as a case of flu, tonsilitis, or a bad tummy upset.
 For a few people who get glandular fever, the consequences can linger for a lifetime.

-For a small number of those who contract glandular fever, the consequences can be long-standing and devastating.
+For a small number of those who get glandular fever, the consequences can be long-standing and devastating.
 But this need not be the case.
 There are things that can be done but there is no "one-size-fits-all".

 "You are such a cynic, Gary!"